Current Drug Trends

 Medetomidine

 Medetomidine is a powerful non-opioid sedative used in veterinary medicine that has recently been found in illicit drug supplies.
+It has been called “Rhino Tranq”.
 Its side effects include intense sedation, with a loss of responsiveness that can last up to six hours.
 As medetomidine is not approved for human use, its clinical effects are based on veterinary research.
 Medetomidine is one hundred times more potent than xylazine and causes a greater and longer-acting sedation.

 Tianeptine